bradjasper/ImportJSON/README.md

 # ImportJSON

+**NOTE: This repo is currently unmaintained and looking for a new developer.
+If you are interested please reach out to contact@bradjasper.com**

 Import JSON from any URL directly into your Google Sheets. `ImportJSON.gs` adds an `=ImportJSON()` function to your spreadsheet, allowing quick and easy JSON importing.
 To use go to `Tools` > `Script Editor` and add the `ImportJSON.gs` file.
 Now in your spreadsheet you can access the `ImportJSON()` function.
 Use it like this:

     =ImportJSON("https://mysafeinfo.com/api/data?list=bestnovels&format=json&rows=20&alias=cnt=count,avg=average_rank,tt=title,au=author,yr=year", "/title")